TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 25/2 Chronicles 25.7.md

 ---

-But there came a man of God to him, saying, O king, let not the army of Israel go with thee; for Jehovah is not with Israel, [to wit], with all the children of Ephraim.
+A man of God came to him, saying, "O king, don't let the army of Israel go with you; for Yahweh is not with Israel, with all the children of Ephraim.